m10090/minifat/README.md

 - **Basic File System Operations:** MiniFAT supports essential file system operations such as file creation, deletion, reading, and writing.
 - **Directory Structure Management:** The project illustrates the management of directory structures for organizing files.
 - **File Allocation Techniques:** MiniFAT showcases file allocation techniques, demonstrating how files are stored and accessed within the file system.
-- **Error Handling:** The simulation includes error handling mechanisms to manage various scenarios, such as disk full conditions or file not found errors.
 - **Command-Line Interface:** Users can interact with MiniFAT through a simple command-line interface, providing a hands-on experience of working with the file system.

 ## Purpose

 The purpose of MiniFAT is to provide a clear and concise example of how a basic file system operates.
 It serves as a learning tool for understanding the underlying principles of file systems, disk allocation, and directory management.
-By exploring the codebase and running simulations, users can gain insights into the complexities of real-world file systems in a simplified environment.

 ## Get Started

-To run MiniFAT, you need macOS or Linux as it works with clang.
+To run MiniFAT, you need macOS or Linux as it works with clang. you can run with windows not sure about spacing

 ```bash
 git clone github.com/m10090/minifat minifat